 Despite the difference in cost, companies may choose to invest in advertising because it is more straightforward to measure, and there is more control over the message.

 Fashion public relations often focuses primarily on securing media coverage for clients, through a variety of strategies and tactics.
 PR is also the communication function responsible for nurturing the relationship between a company and well, anybody who is interested.
 For practitioners, this may mean interfacing directly with customers or shareholders, performing crisis communication (the actions a company takes when something goes wrong), social media management, community outreach, and planning events, in addition to working with the media.

-There are several blog posts here on IFB that will help you negotiate paid engagements, monetize your blog, build relationships with brands and grow your PR relationships, (check out this rather exhaustive list Cora put together) I hope this post gives you helpful background as you attempt each!
+There are several blog posts here on IFB that will help you negotiate paid engagements, monetize your blog, build relationships with brands and grow your PR relationships, I hope this post gives you helpful background as you attempt each!